Doxorubicin hydrochloride liposome (Injection)

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Rapid weight gain or swelling of hands, ankles, or feet.
+- Rapid weight gain, swelling in your hands, ankles, or feet, uneven heartbeat

 If you notice these less serious side effects, talk with your doctor:

 - Diarrhea, constipation, nausea, vomiting, loss of appetite

 - Reddish-orange urine or other body fluids

 If you notice other side effects that you think are caused by this medicine, tell your doctor